jplu/stanfordNLPRESTAPI/README.md

 * NEEL2015 [3][4]: NER model for tweets trained with the NEEL2015 challenge training dataset.
 * NEEL2016 [3][4][5]: NER model for tweets trained with the NEEL2016 challenge training dataset.
 * gate-EN-twitter [6]: POS tagger model for tagging tweets.
+* ETAPE [8]: NER model trained with the ETAPE challenge training dataset.

 # How to contribute